karinepatricia/weather_app/README.md

 2. Obtain an API key from [OpenWeatherMap](https://openweathermap.org/) by signing up for a free account.

-3. Create a file named `config.js` in the root directory of the project.

-4. Open the `config.js` file and add the following code:
+3. Open the `script.js` file and add the following code:

    ```javascript
    const apikey = "YOUR_API_KEY";